RobinNagpal/compound-seatbelt/comet_configs.md

       if (assetConfig.liquidateCollateralFactor > MAX_COLLATERAL_FACTOR) revert LiquidateCFTooLarge();
       ```
     - Also, as noted, must be strictly greater than `borrowCollateralFactor`.
+This is a percentage value that is used to to check for liquidation.
+Should be more than borrowCollateralFactor.
+The change should not be more than 5% at a time.
+So thresholds can be 5% and 10%.
 ---

 ## 18. `liquidationFactor`